Salonce/WeatherAndClothes/README.md

 - Get a key for resource requests.
 2. On https://console.cloud.google.com/apis/
 - Create a new project.
 - Fill the OAuth2 consent screen with necessary data.
-If you need help, you visit https://developers.google.com/workspace/guides/configure-oauth-consent
+If you need help, visit https://developers.google.com/workspace/guides/configure-oauth-consent
 - Create OAuth client ID credentials for a web application, while doing that, add Authorized redirect URIs to: http://localhost:8080/login/oauth2/code/google <br>
 - If you need help, visit https://developers.google.com/workspace/guides/create-credentials
 - Now get CLIENT ID and CLIENT SECRET.